Seal of Biliteracy

 American Sign Language:

-Attain a score of Three or higher on the American Sign Language Proficiency Interview (ASLPI)
+- Attain a score of 3 or higher on the American Sign Language Proficiency Interview (ASLPI)

 Avant STAMP 4S

-Attain a score of Five for category I through III languages
+- Attain a score of 5 in all four sections for category I through III languages

-Attain a score of Four in writing and reading and a Five in speaking and listening for category IV languages
+- Attain a score of 4 in writing and reading and a 5 in speaking and listening for category IV languages